I’m Equal Parts Physician, Scribe, and Mouse Jockey

 When I gained acceptance into medical school, I thought I would one day have one amazing job, or at least one job title where I might get to wear several meaningful hats.

 I wasn’t entirely wrong.
 I do have one job title.
 I’m a physician.
 Some days I’m referred to as a provider, but I’ve learned to ignore that term.
 To be more specific, I’m an anesthesiologist.
+Some days I feel more like a physican scribe, and I’m always a mouse jockey.

 Some days, I’m referred to as an MDA, a term that, to the best of my knowledge, stands for the Muscular Dystrophy Association or any of seven different “M” states’ Dental Associations.
 I don’t like to respond to that term, either.